 If your succulents are not getting enough light, they will start to stretch and become leggy.
 To avoid this, give them as much light as possible and turn them regularly so that all sides of the plant get equal amounts of light.

 In general, if you are in the Northern Hemisphere south-facing windows provide the lightest, followed by east- and west-facing windows.
 North-facing windows usually don’t provide enough light for most succulents.
 If you are in the Southern Hemisphere north-facing windows provide the lightest, followed by east- and west-facing windows.
 South-facing windows probably won’t provide sufficient light.

-If you only have north-facing windows in your home (or south if you are in the Southern Hemisphere), you can supplement your plants’ light with grow lights.
+If you only have north-facing windows in your home (or south if you are in the Southern Hemisphere), you can supplement the light your plants receives with grow lights.

 Grow lights are artificial lights that mimic the sunlight succulents need to grow.
 They come in a variety of types, including fluorescent, LED, and incandescent.
 Fluorescent grow lights are the most energy-efficient and have a long lifespan, but they can be expensive.